Thursday, June 12, 2008

 We started off our trip for our last weekend at La Selva Biological Station on Thursday.

+La Selva is situated at the joining together of two major rivers in the Caribbean lowlands of northern Costa Rica.
 It comprises 3,900 acres of tropical wet forests and disturbed lands.
 The Station is bordered on the south by Braulio Carrillo National Park (closest national park to San Jose).
 The station is a protected area as well where biologists/researchers study the animals and plants and hope to increase the biodiversity of Costa Rica by keeping a large part of Costa Rica protected.
 They figure out how plants and animals behave in their surroundings.
 While we were there I went on three nature hikes, one of them was at night without a guide!
 I learned a lot more about the rainforest and its animals and plants while I was there by Roberto and my guide from La Selva.

 We saw a lot of poison dart frogs that were red, monkeys that put on a show for us, and wild pigs with their babies called peccaries (?) that were really tame.